abuzarmd-ML/george_classifier/README.md

 - This project is based on classification of the presence of St. George in the image.
 - I am using state of the art pre-trained YOLOV7

-# Steps to Classify St george from the set of images.
+# Steps to Classify St george from set of images.

 ## Pre-Processing of Dataset
 - Clone this repository.